 In this article:

-Coconut oil is available in many forms for human consumption, and can be refined, bleached, and/or deodorized.
+Coconut oil is available in many forms for human consumption – it can be refined, bleached, and/or deodorized.
 In recent years, a new formula of unrefined virgin coconut oil is gaining more attention.
 (1)

 This oil is known for its stability, which means it is suitable for cooking because it is more resistant to oxidation than some other oils.
 (2)

 However, this plant oil may not prove to be the healthiest choice for regular consumption since it contains a high amount of unhealthy fats but no other redeeming nutritional quality.

 What Are the Healthier Alternatives to Coconut Oil?